nauhc/biLSTM-many-to-one/README.md

 2. If using the example in main.py:
     - Add the pre-trained biLSTM model to the root directory: create a 'model' directory and put pretrained models inside
     - Add data for inference: create a 'data' directory, and put data (numpy format) inside
-    - Change the [time, epoch, accuracy] parameter in main.py to local a particular model
+    - Change the [time, epoch, accuracy] parameter in main.py to specify a particular model
     - Change the parameters in rnn/parameter.py if trained using alternative parameters
 3. Ready to go!
 Run the main.py and see the predition results!